Guardian angels can come in many forms, and in the film “We’re No Angels” (1955), help arrives from three convicts.

-The three convicts however, again come to the family’s aid when Cousin Andre and Paul show up.
-Andre threaten to send Felix to jail because of his financial mismanagement.
-The three make sure that Andre isn’t able to get to the authorities or bother the family ever again.
+However, the three convicts again come to the family’s aid when Cousin Andre and Paul show up.
+Andre threatens to send Felix to jail because of his financial mismanagement.
+The three make sure that Andre cannot get to the authorities or bother the family ever again.

 I love this movie.
 It’s difficult in a brief review to describe just how hilarious this black comedy is.
 All of the humor is subtle but very funny.